+Pathways

-Pathways Pathways include footpaths, shared paths and cycle ways.
+Pathways include footpaths, shared paths and cycle ways.

 Asset Holdings Council has approximately 234kms of pathways across the Local Government Area (LGA).
-These include approximately 148kms of traditional footpaths and 86kms of shared paths.
-Desired Level of Service Statement all pathways being maintained in a satisfactory, or better, condition; all of the missing links documented in the PSC Pathway Plan Maps to be constructed in a prioritised order; pathway gradients (slope) meet Disability Access standards; improved accessibility at all buildings, parks, and facilities; the inclusion of additional way-finding signage; increased pathway width for the use of scooters for the aged.
-Available Data As ac Co As Ca co Asset data are stored in the Council centralised assets and accounting system called Authority and are mapped in Council's GIS.
+These include approximately Desired Level of Service Statement 148kms of traditional footpaths and 86kms of shared paths. all pathways being maintained in a satisfactory, or better, condition; all of the missing links documented in the PSC Pathway Plan Maps to be constructed in a prioritised order; pathway gradients (slope) meet Disability Access standards; improved accessibility at all buildings, parks, and facilities; the inclusion of additional way-finding signage; increased pathway width for the use of scooters for the aged.
+Available Data Asset data are stored in the Council centralised assets and accounting system called Authority and are mapped in Council's GIS.
 Asset Data: Area, material type, condition rating and fair value.
-Calculations for fair value and depreciation has been completed in Asset Valuer Pro (APV) Last Condition Survey A an mi Th A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
+Calculations for fair value and depreciation has been completed in Asset Valuer Pro (APV).
+Last Condition Survey A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
 In 2019 a risk mitigation inspection of 100% of pathways was undertaken.
-This has been used for asset condition General Assessment of Condition Co ondition Rating % Pathway (based on lineal metres) \$CRC 1 Near Perfect 26 \$24,398,862 2 Good 20 \$19,280,349 3 Satisfactory 47 \$43,673,652 4 Very Poor 6 \$5,601,257 5 Unserviceable 1 \$58,558 Total 100 \$93,012,678 Main Findings Risk inspection, undertaken in accordance with the Council's Assessment and Maintenance of Footpath and Cycleway Policy based on Statewide Mutual Best Practice Guidelines, is used to determine the condition rating.
+This has been used for asset condition.
+General Assessment of Condition Co ndition Rating % Pathway (based on lineal metres) \$CRC 1 Near Perfect 26 \$24,398,862 2 Good 20 \$19,280,349 3 Satisfactory 47 \$43,673,652 4 Very Poor 6 \$5,601,257 5 Unserviceable 1 \$58,558 Total 100 \$93,012,678 Main Findings Risk inspection, undertaken in accordance with the Council's Assessment and Maintenance of Footpath and Cycleway Policy based on Statewide Mutual Best Practice Guidelines, is used to determine the condition rating.
 Pathway defects are prioritised for repair based on the level of risk and in line with the Statewide Mutal Best Practice Guidelines.
 A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
 These inspections assist with asset lifecycle monitoring and future renewal programming.
 The PSC Pathways Plan will guide future pathway construction locations.
 Most new pathways are provided by new development or through grant funding programs.
 Construction of new paths is dependent on securing grant funding and Council allocated funding.
 The existing shared path network is mostly underutilised and has capacity, though the network is missing connections as mapped in the PSC Pathways Plan Maps.
-Future Actions Continue to seek funding and fund the proposed works as documented in PSC Pathways Plan Maps.
-Proposed works in the Raymond Terrace and Heatherbrae Strategy including CBD paver replacement will reduce future maintenance repair costs.
-A major revision to the Pathways Plan is currently underway.
-Including the development of a prioritisation matrix.